LonoCloud/conlink/README.md

 ```

 Use the `net2dot` script to transform a network
 configuration into a GraphViz data file (dot language).
-The `net2dot`
-script supports `--compose-file` and `--network-file` command line
-options.
-To render the network configuration for example test1, run
+To render the
+network configuration for example test1, run the following in another
-the following in another window:
+window:

 ```
-./net2dot --compose-file examples/test1-compose.yaml > examples/data.dot
+./conlink --show-config --compose-file examples/test1-compose.yaml | ./net2dot > examples/test1.dot
 ```

-Then load `http://localhost:8080` in your browser to see the rendered
+Then load `http://localhost:8080?data=test1.dot` in your browser to see the rendered
 image.

 The file `examples/net2dot.yaml` contains a configuration that